horw/open-telemetry-slides/open-telemetry-slides.md

 <!--
 Hello everyone!

-Today, I want to talk about systems observability.
+Today, I want to talk about \*system observability\*.
-If we want to build a robust system that is easy to fix bugs in, it's very important to understand how the system works.
+If we want to build a robust system in which it is easy to fix errors, it's very important to understand how that system works inside.
 -->

 ---